Add Auth Endpoints

 Login Endpoint

 The Login Endpoint is responsible for initiating login requests to Wristband.
 The code within the Login Endpoint constructs the Wristband authorization request and then redirects to Wristband's Authorize Endpoint.
-After redirecting to Wristband's Authorize Endpoint, the user will then land on Wristband's hosted login page; there, they can complete the login process.
+After redirecting to Wristband's Authorize Endpoint, the user will then be directed to Wristband's hosted login page, where they can complete the login process.

 //